mnr/writing-wip/kwak-anthology.md

 Araci retrieved the scan in his visor and compared the two overlaid views; the real, burned room, and the original as shown in blueprints.
 An augmented reality outline filled in the missing parts of the destroyed counter.
 The oven had an overlay of what it looked like before the explosion.
 All that remained was the back plane and fuel tank.
 The paint on the tank had burned, but it was intact.
 Everything splayed outwards from the oven cavity; the explosion had clearly occurred there.

 The oven, a “Hestia” model, was easy to install and use.
 It was self-contained and the built-in propane tank avoided the need to pipe in gas.
 It had no controls.
 Instead, instructions from a meal packet controlled it.
 A meal package comprised a multi-chambered cook plate with valves driven by a microcontroller.
 The chambers held ingredients.
 The controller opened valves, communicating with the oven for temperature change.
 Just place a meal kit in the oven and stand back.
 Normally it produced a perfect dinner.
-This time, Hestia had taken an angry turn for the worst.
+This time, Hestia had taken an angry turn for the worse.

 Abundancy had performed some violent activism against Hestia.
 They hadn’t gone as far as claiming responsibility for breaking windows at Hestia factories, but they had disrupted shareholder meetings and sent letters just shy of threatening bodily harm.
 Abundancy accused Hestia of trying to patent food.
-Hestia held patents on the meal kits for their oven, but Abundancy felt this was a slippery slope.
-DuPont and Monsanto held patents on genetically-modified corn, soybean, and alfalfa.
-They defended these patents with wide-ranging arguments that caught up anyone using non-GMO variants.
+Hestia held patents only on the meal kits for their oven, but Abundancy felt this was a slippery slope.
+DuPont and Monsanto held patents on genetically-modified corn, soybean, and alfalfa and defended them with wide-ranging arguments that entangled anyone using non-GMO variants.
 Abundancy argued Hestia was following the same strategy and would eventually claim rights to any method of combining food to make a meal.

 Lupe’s scan allowed for an animated reconstruction of the explosion, tracing the path of the scattered parts back to their original assembly.
 Araci played it forward and reverse three times.
 What happened was clear.
 Dakota had been standing in front of the oven when it exploded and distributed a high-velocity cloud of sharp plastic, metal, and glass shrapnel through her and into the room.